Glagan/MyMangaDex/README.md

 * If it's the first chapter, the start date is set to today and the status is set to "Reading"
 * If it's the last chapter, the finish date is set to today and the status is set to "Completed"

+### "List" pages
+The search pages, featured, titles, and manga published by groups or users, the page with a list of titles is improved:
+* A thumbnail of the manga is shown when hovering the row of a title on simple view, when one isn't shown by default
+* A Plan to read and Reading button is added to quickly add the manga to your MangaDex list

 ## Useful links
 * Import favorites from KissManga to MangaDex https://old.reddit.com/r/manga/comments/8qebu4/import_kissmanga_bookmarks_to_mangadex/